 We can help!

-Congratulations to our 2016 Library Prize for Undergraduate Research winners!
+Congratulations to the 2017 Library Prize for Undergraduate Research winners!

 The Library Prize for Undergraduate Research recognizes and honors excellence in undergraduate research at UCLA.
 If you are a current UCLA undergraduate student and can answer "yes" to the questions below, your paper or project may be just what the selection committee is looking for.